-Brand Names: 4-Way, 4-Way Menthol, Afrin 4 Hour Extra Moisturizing, Little Noses Decongestant, Neo-Synephrine Extra Strength Nasal, Neo-Synephrine Mild Nasal, Neo-Synephrine Nasal, Sinex Nasal Spray, Sinex Ultra Fine Mist
+Brand Names: 4-Way, 4-Way Menthol, Afrin 4 Hour Extra Moisturizing, Little Noses Decongestant, Nasal Four, Neo-Synephrine Cold & Sinus Extra Strength, Neo-Synephrine Cold & Sinus Mild Strength, Neo-Synephrine Cold & Sinus Regular Strength, Neo-Synephrine Extra Strength Nasal, Neo-Synephrine Mild Nasal, Neo-Synephrine Nasal, Nostril Nasal Decongestant, Rhinall, Sinex Nasal Spray, Sinex Ultra Fine Mist (obsolete)

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

 Phenylephrine nasal is used to treat nasal congestion and sinus pressure caused by allergies, the common cold, or the flu.
 Phenylephrine may be used to treat congestion of the tubes that drain fluid from your inner ears, called the eustachian (yoo-STAY-shun) tubes.

 Phenylephrine nasal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of phenylephrine nasal?

 Stop using phenylephrine nasal and call your doctor at once if you have:

 - severe sneezing, runny or stuffy nose, redness or swelling in your nose, or other worsening nasal symptoms (may be a sign of overuse of phenylephrine nasal);

 - severe stinging, burning, or irritation inside your nose;